Characters in As You Like It: Amiens

 Lord Amiens was Elder Duke's friend.
 Amiens is one of the lords attending Duke Senior in the Forest of Arden.
 He agrees with the Duke when the latter says "sweet are the uses of adversity".
 He is not prepared to exchange his life in the forest with the comfortable life at the court.
 He is deeply attached to Duke Senior and, therefore, has willingly accompanied him to the forest of Arden.
 Amiens does not, in any way, contribute to the action of the play.
 He does however sing two songs that allude to and perhaps clarify the plot.

 The Household of the deceased Sir Rowland de Boys

+Old Sir Rowland

+While his death has immediately preceded the events of the play, such that no actor performs the role in the drama, the ethos which Shakespeare established for Old Sir Rowland may be summarized as whatever qualities cultivate adoration and the appearance of divine grace.

+A possible 'real world' identity for this character, Sir Rowland Hill, has been conjectured.

 Oliver de Boys

 Oliver is the eldest son of Sir Rowland de Boys and the heir to his father's estates.
 In the beginning of the play he appears as a usurper like Duke Frederick.
 He ill-treats his younger brother Orlando, denies him good upbringing and education.
 He acts like a villain and even tries to kill Orlando by instigating the wrestler, Charles.
 By the end of the play he gets reformed and falls in love with Celia - which contributes to the happy ending of the play.